-For the same reasons explained in RTC Response AL-1 (pp. 4.F-16 to 4.F-17), a 100 percent affordable project (including housing for educators), or a smaller project as explained in RTC Response AL-4: Alternative B, Reduced Density Alternative (pp. 4.F-24 to 4.F-28), would not reduce the significant and unavoidable transportation, noise, and air quality impacts identified in the SEIR.
-As explained in Response 4 above, based on the transportation analysis methodology, affordable housing does not have different impacts (i.e., trip generation rates) than market rate housing.
+For the same reasons explained in RTC Response AL-1 (pp. 4.F-16 to 4.F-17), a 100 percent affordable project (including housing for educators), or a reduced density project as explained in RTC Response AL-4: Alternative B, Reduced Density Alternative (pp. 4.F-24 to 4.F-28), would not reduce the significant and unavoidable transportation, noise, and air quality impacts identified in the SEIR.
+As explained in Response 2 above, based on the City's transportation analysis methodology, affordable housing does not have different impacts (e.g., mode splits) than market-rate housing.
+Response 2 does explain that affordable housing would likely generate slightly fewer vehicle trips; however, it is not possible to precisely quantify the potential difference.
 A project at a smaller scale may lead to less vehicular travel.
 However, for the same reasons explained on RTC p.
 4.F-27 to 4.F-27, the impacts under such a scenario would likely remain significant and unavoidable for the following reasons:

-- The construction air quality and noise impacts would occur regardless of the scale of the project, as these impacts are associated with demolition, grading, excavation, and/or building construction activities and proximity to sensitive receptors.
+• The construction air quality and noise impacts would occur regardless of the scale of the project or the income levels of its future residents, as these impacts are associated with demolition of the existing reservoir berms and asphalt paving, grading, excavation, and/or building construction activities and proximity to sensitive receptors.
 As explained on RTC p.
 4.F-26, regardless of the number of units, construction would require the initial phase to prepare the project site.
-The construction equipment and use characteristics would not change and the air quality and noise impacts would still occur (discussed on SEIR pp. 6-21 to 6-24). - Cumulative impacts related to public transit delay is based on the addition of vehicle and transit trips generated by the proposed project in combination with the City College facilities master plan projects and other cumulative development.
+The construction equipment and use characteristics would not change and the air quality and noise impacts would still occur (discussed on SEIR pp. 6-21 to 6-24).

+- Cumulative impacts related to public transit delay are based on the addition of vehicle and transit trips generated by the proposed project in combination with the City College facilities master plan projects and other cumulative development.
 Due to the uncertainty surrounding the development at City College's Ocean Campus and the uncertainty of SFMTA approval of other measures under its jurisdiction, cumulative transit delay impacts would be significant and unavoidable.
 The impacts to transit delay would occur irrespective of potential changes in travel demand or patterns from affordable housing. - The cumulative impact to passenger and freight loading (Impact C-TR-6b, discussed on SEIR pp. 3.B-101 to 3.B-102) is determined based on the impact to existing loading zones along Lee Avenue between Ocean Avenue and the project site.
-Under such a scenario, the Lee Avenue extension would still occur, and impacts to loading on Lee Avenue would occur irrespective of potential changes travel demand or patterns from affordable housing.
+Under all build alternatives or a 100 percent affordable projects, the Lee Avenue extension would still occur, and impacts to loading on Lee Avenue would occur irrespective of potential changes to travel demand or patterns from affordable housing.
 Thus, the impact conclusion would be significant and unavoidable.